Moonsong-Labs/xcm-tools/README.md

 ### Example through democracy but batching 2 txs

 `yarn generic-call-propose -w ws://127.0.0.1:34102  --call "0x0302f24ff3a9cf04c71dbc94d0b566f7a27b94566cacc0f0f4ab324c46e55d02d0033343b4be8a55532d28" --call "0x0302f24ff3a9cf04c71dbc94d0b566f7a27b94566cacc0f0f4ab324c46e55d02d0033343b4be8a55532d28" --account-priv-key "0x5fb92d6e98884f76de468fa3f6278f8807c48bebc13595d45af5bdc4da702133" --send-preimage-hash true --send-proposal-as democracy`

+## Para-registrar-swap

+Script that allows to do a para id swap in the relay from the parachain.

+The script accepts these inputs fields:
+- `--parachain-ws-provider or --wp`, which specifies the parachain websocket provider to which we will be issuing our requests
+- `--relay-ws-provider or --wr`, which specifies the relay websocket provider to which we will be issuing our requests
+- `--old-para-id or -p`, The paraId to be swapped.
+- `--bew-para-id or -p`, The new paraId.
+- `--account-priv-key or -a`, which specifies the account that will submit the proposal
+- `--send-preimage-hash or -h`, boolean specifying whether we want to send the preimage hash
+- `--send-proposal-as or -s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council
+- `--collective-threshold or -c`, Optional, number specifying the number of council votes that need to aprove the proposal.
+If not provided defautls to 1.
+- `--at-block`, Optional, number specifying the block number at which the call should get executed.